kurianbenoy/kurianbenoy-website/_posts/2021-04-11-JavascriptPromises.md

 I will also recommend you to check out the end section of Chandelier Axels article on Promises about the async/await methods.

 ----
-I have started reading the Pragmatic Programmer and I am sharing few of the notes with you folks:
+I and my Tux have started reading the Pragmatic Programmer and I am sharing few of the notes with you folks:

 ![pexels-kurian-benoy-7499104](https://user-images.githubusercontent.com/24592806/114697081-17088e00-9d3b-11eb-87ee-96b52374a7d9.jpg)